Play in the 3HL

 The NA3HL enjoys the benefit of having a full-time Director of Player Personnel, who is an expert in NCAA compliance and also heads up the league-wide scouting initiatives like NAHL Central Scouting.
 His relationships that exist in the junior and college hockey world provide a unique perspective to coaches and players in the NA3HL looking to gain opportunities at the next level.

-Finally, the NA3HL also has a full-time Director of Player Safety, who ensures that the playing environment is as safe as possible, while continuing to focus on a highly-skilled and competitive hockey environment.
+Finally, the NA3HL also has a full-time full-time Director of Player Safety, who ensures that the playing environment is as safe as possible, while continuing to focus on a highly-skilled and competitive hockey environment.